 - 1. If a student is absent more than 18 days or 10% of the academic school year, she is not eligible for promotion or graduation as per Ministry of Education rules. - 2.
-When a student returns after an absence she must bring the SCA Memo note explaining the absence the day she returns to school.
-Failure to bring this note may result in a demerit and one hour after school detention.
+When a student returns after an absence she must send an electronic copy of the SCA Memo note explaining the absence the day she returns to school.
+Failure to bring this note may result in a demerit.
 The note must be prepared only on the School's Memo Form: - a. written and signed by a parent/guardian in the language he/she speaks - b. include date(s) of the absence - c. give specific reason(s) for the absence - d. include the student's full name and homeroom - e.
-Memo notes must be given to the homeroom teachers to be initialed at roll call.
-The homeroom teachers will keep a file of all notes received for their homerooms - f.
-During online class the memo is sent electronically to the homeroom teacher and include all mentioned above - 3.
-An extended absence of three days or more requires a doctor's certificate. - When a student returns after an extended absence she will receive a test completion form.
-She must present this form to each teacher she had on the day(s) she was absent for their signature that she has made up all the tests she missed. - She has five school days to make up all tests.
+Memo notes must be sent to the homeroom teachers to be forwarded to faculty and staff via Whatsapp.
+The homeroom teachers will keep a file of all notes received for their homerooms - 3.
+An extended absence of three days or more requires a doctor's certificate.

+When a student returns after an extended absence she will receive a test completion form.
+She must present this form to each teacher she had on the day(s) she was absent for their signature that she has made up all the tests she missed.

+She has five school days to make up all tests.
 If she fails to make up any test within the five days, and has made no arrangements with the subject teacher, she will receive a grade of zero for the test.
 Acceptance/grading of late assignments is left to the discretion of the teacher.
 The test completion form must be returned on or before the due date to the VPAA.